Where to Get Your Driving Record

 The Local DMV

-Going directly to the Secretary of State office will get you the most accurate and certified results.
-The driving record will have everything in your driving history listed for at least the last three years.
-The Secretary of State's office usually requires a valid driver's license and a small fee, roughly around $8 depending on what state you live in.
+Going directly to the DMV will get you the most accurate and certified results.
+The driving record will have everything in your driving history listed for at least the last several years.
+You'll have to show a valid driver's license and pay a small fee of typically less than $10, depending on what state you live in.

 Third Party Vendors